Park So-dam: 2019–present: Rising popularity through Parasite and career breakthrough

 In 2021, Park began filming the spy action film Phantom on January 4, with production concluding on May 21.
 During the film's post-production phase, she was diagnosed with cancer and took a hiatus from acting to focus on her recovery.

 Despite her hiatus, two of her films were released.
 In 2022, three years after her last film appearance, Park starred as a professional delivery driver in the crime action film Special Delivery.
 Her performance garnered several Best Actress nominations, including at the Baeksang Arts Awards, the Blue Dragon Film Awards, and the Chunsa Film Art Awards.
 The following year, she appeared in Lee Hae-young's spy action film Phantom as a Korean secretary to a high-ranking Japanese officer in 1933.

 Park returned to acting after her recovery, taking on the female lead role in TVING series Death's Game.
 She portrayed a mysterious entity known as "Death," who punishes a man for his suicide by forcing him to experience 12 cycles of painful death.

+In November 2025, Park part ways with Artist Company after 8 years and signed an exclusive contract with The Present Company.